GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ## Creating the notifications page

 The first step towards building your application is adding code to display notifications on the home page.
-You'll do this by receiving Cloud Pub/Sub messages, creating and storing notifications in Cloud Datastore, and writing the notifications to the HTML page.
+You'll do this by receiving Pub/Sub messages, creating and storing notifications in Datastore, and writing the notifications to the HTML page.

-### Receiving Cloud Pub/Sub messages
+### Receiving Pub/Sub messages

-During the Set up phase, you configured [Cloud Pub/Sub push messages](https://cloud.google.com/pubsub/docs/push#receive_push) to be sent to the url you specified for the `ReceiveMessage` class in your `main.py` file.
+During the setup phase, you configured [Pub/Sub push messages](https://cloud.google.com/pubsub/docs/push#receive_push) to be sent to the url you specified for the `ReceiveMessage` class in your `main.py` file.
 When you receive a Pub/Sub message, you must get necessary information from it and acknowledge its reception.

 1. Obtain the [notification attributes](https://cloud.google.com/storage/docs/pubsub-notifications)
-    from the incoming Cloud Pub/Sub message.
+    from the incoming Pub/Sub message.
 Do this in your `main.py` file, in the `ReceiveMessage` class, in your `post` method.
 A logging statement can be used for easier debugging.